openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * `E`: Extended/long address (optional)

 Passess Pre-Shared Key for the Device to the NCP in the commissioning process.
 When the Extended address is ommited all Devices which provided a valid PSKd are allowed to join the Thread Network.

 ### PROP 5392: PROP_THREAD_COMMISSIONER_ENABLED {#prop-thread-commissioner-enabled}

-* Type: Read-Write
+* Type: Write only (optionally Read-Write)
 * Packed-Encoding: `b`
+* Required capability: `CAP_THREAD_COMMISSIONER`

 Set to true to enable the native commissioner.
 It is mandatory before adding the joiner to the network.